Do the offices of Apostles and Prophets still exist?

 Q. Do the offices of apostle and prophet still exist in the church?

 A. The title "apostle" means one sent with a message, and it is a special office in the history of the church.
-Apostles were men who were personally appointed by Christ to hold the office.
-Only those who witnessed Christ in the flesh and received a commission directly from Him carry this title.
-The last apostle to die was John, therefore no apostles exist today.
+Apostles were men who were appointed by Christ through a personal appearing (e.g. Paul on the road to Damascus) to hold the office.
+Only those who have personally witnessed the risen Christ in the flesh and received a commission directly from Him may assume this title.
+There were more than twelve apostles appointed in the early church, and these men lived until the end of the first century, which is why Paul still refers to this office as active in Ephesians 4:11.
+When the last apostle, John, died at the end of the first century, the office of apostle ceased to exist in the church.

-Nevertheless, men may try to appropriate the title for themselves, just as false apostles existed in the early church.
+Unfortunately, men (and even women) uninformed by the word of God or deceived by false teaching may attempt to appropriate this title for themselves, just as false apostles existed in the early church.
 In all cases, false apostles are shown to be counterfeits because they cannot perform the miracles required to validate their title.
 All apostles were given unique gifts of the spirit to validate their positions of authority.
-Christ told the apostles they could cast out demons, heal the sick and even receive fatal snake bites but not die.
-These are not normal powers; they are unique to apostles.
+Christ told the apostles they could cast out demons, heal the sick, raise the dead and receive fatal snake bites but not die.
+Though the Lord may permit an individual Christian to do one or more of these miracles in rare cases, they are not normal Christian gifts; they were unique to apostles.

 You can learn more about why the Lord established the office of apostle in the early church (and why it no longer exists) in our Acts of the Apostles Bible study.